vapor/docs/docs/deploy/fly.md

 The `fly pg attach` command creates a database and user destined to your app, and then exposes it to your app through the `DATABASE_URL` environment variable.

+!!! note
-> Note that the difference between `fly pg create` and `fly pg attach` is that the former allocates and configures a Fly app that will be able to host Postgres databases, while the latter creates an actual database and user destined to the app of your choice.
+    The difference between `fly pg create` and `fly pg attach` is that the former allocates and configures a Fly app that will be able to host Postgres databases, while the latter creates an actual database and user destined to the app of your choice.
 Provided it suits your requirements, a single Postgres Fly app could host multiple databases used by various apps.
-When you ask fly to create a database app in `fly launch`, it does the equivalent of calling both `fly pg create` and `fly pg attach`.
+When you ask Fly to create a database app in `fly launch`, it does the equivalent of calling both `fly pg create` and `fly pg attach`.

 ### Connecting your Vapor app to the database
 Once your app is attached to your database, Fly sets the `DATABASE_URL` environment variable to the connection URL that contains your credentials (it should be treated as sensitive information).